 Figure 3.
-Night Noise Violations compared to number of night flights
+Night Noise Infringements as % of night flights

 6. WAKE VORTEX

 Schedule 6 states that the Airport Company 'shall maintain a Wake Vortex Protection Scheme and make an annual budget of £100,000 available to be used for the purpose of protecting eligible residential properties from aircraft wake vortices'.